Withdrawals under extenuating circumstances (WE) - Frequently Asked Questions (FAQ)

 All applications require some type of documentation supporting the reasons for the withdrawal.
 In some exceptional cases, this may be difficult to obtain.
 You are encouraged to make an appointment with the Manager, Student Academic Appeals, to discuss, in confidence, what evidence might be acceptable for your application.
 You may also contact the Sexual Violence Support & Prevention Office.

 Partial means you have chosen to drop only one or some of the courses taken in a particular term.
 If you are only taking one course and you wish to drop it that is a complete withdrawal.
-Retroactive normally refers to applications for withdrawal from previous terms, but may also refer to the current term if classes are over and the exam schedule underway.
+Retroactive normally refers to applications for withdrawal from previous terms, but may also refer to the current term if the exam schedule has just ended.
 See www.sfu.ca/students/deadlines.html for dates.